jatocode/Hemma/README.md

 ## TODO
 * Make refreshTime configurable
-* List devices that uses light.
-All others use calendar by default
 * Configurable list of light-devices
 * Fallback to DB-list of events if net timeout
 * /api for setting state of a single device